devzeph24/rainv1/VERCEL_ENV.md

   - Only needed if using Convex CLI locally
   - Not required in Vercel production

-### 3. MCP Server Authentication (Optional)
+### 3. MCP Server Authentication
 - **`MCP_API_KEY`** (Secret)
-  - Optional: Leave empty for development mode (no auth required)
-  - Set to require API key authentication for MCP requests
+  - Required in production to authenticate MCP requests
   - Clients use: `Authorization: Bearer <key>` or `X-API-Key: <key>`
+  - Clients should also send `Accept: application/json, text/event-stream`

 ### 4. Test Mode (Optional)
 - **`USE_TEST_CARDS`** (Optional)